aodhanlutetiae/dj_reading/docs/source/index.rst

 Digital security
 ================

-— See also first section of Bazzell `in OSINT section <https://dj-reading.readthedocs.io/en/latest/#osint>`_ for how to safely set up a machine for online investigation
+— See first section of Bazzell in **OSINT** section on setting up machines for online investigation

 `Committee to Protect Journalists.
 Digital safety kit for journalists <https://cpj.org/2019/07/digital-safety-kit-journalists/>`_